Engineering World Health employs few staff and also depends upon volunteers to contribute to our mission. Please contact us for details.

 Ben Fleishman, B.S.

-Director, Student Programs
+Director, Operations and Student Programs

 Ben joined EWH in November 2011 after working in Tanzania as an On-the-Ground-Coordinator for the Summer Institute.
 He is an alumni of the 2009 Tanzania Summer Institute and held leadership roles in Engineers With Out Borders at Clemson University, where he received his BS in BioEngineering in 2009.
 His senior design project was a low cost disposable scalpel for the developing world.
 He has worked with students in Vietnam, Mexico and Clemson teaching seminars, labs and leading research projects.
 In his spare time Ben enjoys spending time outdoors and technical projects such as building bikes and modifying cars.
 His unique combination of student leadership experience and technical skills makes him the ideal choice to manage and expand our Summer Institute programs.